LeanKit-Labs/nonstop-package-resource/README.md

-## continua package resource
+## nonstop package resource
-This module can be used to provide the continua package HTTP API to any autohost server.
+This module can be used to provide the nonstop package HTTP API to any autohost server.

 ### Why?
 If you have a client application that you'd like to have installed that auto-updates itself whenever new versions are available - this makes adding the server side support very simple.